Filter Options

 Which animals am I likely to see?

 “You’ll see lots of different animals on a 2-day safari in the Masai Mara.
 The open savannah of the Mara makes for easy wildlife viewing, and you’ll see most iconic safari animals in a couple of game drives.
 Of the Big Five, you’ll probably see lion, buffalo and elephant.
 With some luck you might see a leopard too.
 Black rhino is present, but sightings are rare and almost restricted to a specific area.
 Cheetah, the most graceful of the big cats, is very common, and giraffe can usually be found grazing on leaves from the umbrella thorns that dot the savannah plains.
 Hippos and crocodiles are resident in all the rivers.
-To see the wildebeest migration you need to plan your trip for late September to October.
+To see the wildebeest migration you need to plan your trip for August to October.
 The exact timing depends on the rains, but around this time 2.5 million wildebeest, zebras and gazelles cross the Mara in search of greener pastures.”

 4